Vegan Masala Recipe

 - 7

-Add the cooked chickpeas and water, then simmer until the gravy thickens, about 10 minutes.
+Add the cooked 1 tin chickpeas, drained and rinsed and water, then simmer until the gravy thickens, about 10 minutes.

 - 8

-Mash a few chickpeas with the back of a spoon to thicken the curry.
+Mash a few 1 tin chickpeas, drained and rinsed with the back of a spoon to thicken the curry.

 - 9